jnozzi/cocoadev.com/markdown/QtAndCocoa.md

 thanks..

 ----
 The symbol *self* is not usually defined in ordinary C/C++ functions just like the C++ symbol *this* is not defined in regular C functions.  *self*  is roughly speaking the Objective-C equivalent of C++ *this* .  *self* is only available in Objective-C methods.
 For background, every Objective-C method has two hidden parameters, *self*  and *_cmd* .  *self*  is the object that received the message that caused the method to be executed.  *_cmd* identifies the message that caused the method to be executed.
-See http://developer.apple.com/documentation/Cocoa/Conceptual/General/ObjectiveC/index.html and http://developer.apple.com/referencelibrary/General/GettingStarted/GS_Cocoa/index.html
+See http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/index.html and http://developer.apple.com/referencelibrary/GettingStarted/GS_Cocoa/index.html

 You are attempting to use *self*  in a regular C/C++ function.
 Instead, store a pointer to an instance of the relevant Objective-C object somewhere.
 In your C/C++ function, use the pointer to identify the object that should receive the Objective-C messages you send:

 // Somewhere in your code you must create an instance of the Objective-C object
-// Normally, Objective-C class names start with a capital letter like General/XCodeObjCClass
+// Normally, Objective-C class names start with a capital letter like XCodeObjCClass
-// The specific initializer used for the Objective-C object will obviuously depend on the class of the object xCodeObjClass       *myObjectPtr = General/xCodeObjClass alloc] init];  // Objective-C objects must be allocated and initialized
+// The specific initializer used for the Objective-C object will obviuously depend on the class of the object xCodeObjClass       *myObjectPtr = xCodeObjClass alloc] init];  // Objective-C objects must be allocated and initialized

 // In func2(), send messages to the object pointed to by myObjectPtr void func2()